Learn how to make a plastic lamp shade from melted plastic disposable bowls!

-Except… drumroll please… when you cut it into strips and melt it in the oven.
-Then something wonderful happens, the plastic becomes glass like, relecting light in all directions.
-See below…
+Except… drumroll please… when you cut it into strips and ‘melt’ it in the oven!

 Step by step guide

-If you’d like to try your hand at making your own ‘melted’ plastic lamp shade here’s some detailed instructions.
+If you’d like to try your hand at making your own stunning lamp shade from melted plastic, here’s some detailed instructions.

-Rest each bowl on a drinking glass and heat in the oven (4) until the strips go wavy, I went for 90secs at 170°C (5).
+STEP 4: U Rest each bowl on a drinking glass and heat in the oven until the strips go wavy, I went for 90secs at 170°C.

-Cut the sides of the bowls into a series of short sections (6) and trim off the rims using scissors (7).
+STEP 6: Cut the sides of the bowls into a series of short sections.

-Place the shade onto a piece of tin (I got mine from an old biscuit tin) and draw around the inside with a pencil or pen (10).
-Draw another circle 6mm outside of the traced circle, and cut it out using tin snips (11).
-Snip the edges into short tabs, going no further than the traced circle (12) and bend them down using pliers (13).
+STEP 10: Place the shade onto a piece of tin (I got mine from an old biscuit tin) and draw around the inside with a pencil or pen.

-Use wire (1.5mm galvanised) to make the shade support.
-Create a ring large enough to fit snugly in the shade (17) and join it with struts (18) to the plastic collar from the light fitting, using hot glue to secure it into position (19).
+STEP 17: Use wire (1.5mm galvanised) to make the shade support.
+Create a ring large enough to fit snugly in the shade, and join the ends by using pliers to twist one end around the other, see diagram.

 To fit the shade screw the plastic collar onto the light fitting and then simply rest the shade onto the wire ring.